Ixrec/NineSolsArchipelagoRandomizer/README.md

 "The Peach Blossom Village rescue can be done as soon as you find the Abandoned Mines Access Token.
 It's no longer tied to escaping Prison and being rescued by Chiyou."

-"Since talking to Ji at Daybreak Tower is a location, in this randomizer Ji becomes the only NPC who can talk to you after his own death.
+"Since talking to Ji at Daybreak Tower is a location, in this randomizer Ji becomes one of the few NPCs who can talk to you after his own death.
 I consider this a feature."

 "All \"Limitless Realm\" segments are disabled and skipped in this randomizer."